 Benefits Of a Good Morning Routine

-Aside from the health benefits, I’ve just mentioned and what we’ll be getting into shortly, a routine, in general, is excellent for creating structure in your day.
-As we all know, life happens and things can get crazy.
+Aside from the health benefits, a routine, in general, is excellent for creating structure in your day.
+As we all know, life happens, and things can get crazy.
 Routines don’t need to be on a perfect schedule, but they do provide you with some organization and help eliminate having to remember or think about things you need to do – you’ll do them automatically as part of the routine!

-I’ll also add that having a routine of any kind also helps provide discipline.
-A routine can almost hold you accountable to make sure you get things done and/or take care of yourself.
+Having a routine of any kind also helps provide discipline.
+A routine can hold you accountable to ensure you get things done and/or take care of yourself.

 Elements Of A Good Morning Routine